SySS-Research/hashcathelper/README.md

 ### Subcommand "db"

 Use this subcommand to interact with the database.
 Results from the `analytics` subcommand can be submitted and collected in a database.
 This enables us to view statistics for each entry, for example how they compare to other customers.
-We can now say: 57% of all passwords could be cracked, which puts you in the bottom 20th percentile.
+We can now make statements like this: 57% of all passwords could be cracked, which puts you in the bottom 20th percentile.

 Use `hashcathelper db submit <filename>` to submit a result and `hashcathelper db stats <id>` to view statistics for one entry.